2025 in review.

 Work

 I left Carta in May after two years there, and joined Imprint.
 Imprint has just been a lot of fun for me.
-I’ve written a small but real number of pull requests that implement read, production features.
+I’ve written a small number of real pull requests that implement meaningful things.
 That’s something I haven’t done since working at Uber, and aligns with my desire to be working in the details again.
 There’s nothing more energizing to me than getting to solve real, concrete problems, and that’s exactly the sort of job Imprint has been for me.
+I just haven’t been spenting time on stuff like implementing internal workflow agents or automatically merging Dependabot pull requests in a long time, and I missed it.

 Family